ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

 The regional_esg_grid program computes geo-referencing parameters for the Extended Schmidt Gnomonic (ESG) regional grid.
 The parameters include geographic latitude and longitude, and grid cell area.
 See the output data section for a full list of parameters.
-The advantage of the ESG grid - compared to the GFDL regional grid - is its much more uniform grid spacing.
+The ESG grid is designed to have nearly homogenous grid spacing.
 Like the make_hgrid program, the parameters are computed on the staggered or "supergrid".
 For more information on the Extended Schmidt Gnomonic, see: `Purser, et. al <https://dtcenter.org/sites/default/files/events/2020/2-purser-james.pdf>`_.

 Code Structure
 --------------